 Not only does Kyndall Rothaus have a way with words, but her words make a way for holy encounters.
-The pastor of Covenant Baptist Church in San Antonio, Texas, who graduated from George W. Truett Theological Seminary believes that the preacher’s task is not to transfer ideas, but to “carve out space to encounter the holy.”
+A prophetic preacher who graduated from George W. Truett Theological Seminary, Kyndall believes that the preacher’s task is not to transfer ideas, but to “carve out space to encounter the holy.”
 Kyndall is a skillful writer who knows that well-chosen words may help open a heart to God.
 A stunning phrase or surprising metaphor can present ancient truths in fresh ways.
 The right questions can nudge someone to explore faith.
 Kyndall’s words find their way into pulpits, poetry slams, devotional blogs, and printed pages.
-Her new book, Preacher Breath, describes the journey she took to find her preaching voice, why she wants us to approach Scripture with less fear, and how the art of preaching engages the whole life of its preachers.
+Her book, Preacher Breath, describes the journey she took to find her preaching voice, why she wants us to approach Scripture with less fear, and how the art of preaching engages the whole life of its preachers.

 When did Scripture first come alive for you?